-This bill aims to enhance the efficiency of personal property tax assessments in West Virginia by mandating the Division of Motor Vehicles (DMV) to provide the Tax Assessor with comprehensive records of all motor vehicles owned by individuals as of July 1 each year.
-Specifically, the DMV is required to supply these lists to the Tax Assessor by October 1 of the same year, ensuring that the assessment of taxes on motor vehicle personal property is based on accurate and up-to-date information.
-Additionally, the bill introduces a new article, 17A-3B-1, which formalizes this requirement within the Code of West Virginia.
+This bill aims to streamline the process of personal property tax assessment in West Virginia by mandating the Division of Motor Vehicles (DMV) to provide the Tax Assessor with records of all motor vehicles owned by individuals as of July 1 each year.
+The DMV is required to supply these itemized lists to the Tax Assessor by October 1 of the same year.
+This new requirement is intended to enhance the accuracy and efficiency of personal property assessments, ensuring that the Tax Assessor has access to up-to-date information regarding motor vehicle ownership.

 Statutes affected: Introduced Version: 11-3-1, 11-5-2, 17A-3B-1